chimera-linux/chimera-linux.github.io/_docs/configuration/seat.md

 In general you currently have two options as far as seat daemons go.
 Note that things which use `libseat` will work with both options;
-this includes Wayland compositors based on `wlroots` aand Weston, as well as Xorg (but not necessarily things using Xorg).
+this includes Wayland compositors based on `wlroots` and Weston, as well as Xorg (but not necessarily things using Xorg).

 ### elogind